npeschke/datascience-mobi.github.io/README.md

 ### DataCamp <a name='datacamp'></a>

-You have been provided a registration link to DataCamp; as part of this course, you get a **free, full access** to all DataCamp courses!
+You have been provided a registration link to DataCamp (check the Moodle webpage); as part of this course, you get a **free, full access** to all DataCamp courses!
 Use it...

 We recommend taking some basic courses, before you start with your project; this will help you in overcoming the initial difficulties (reading a data frame, accessing a file, ...); here are the courses we recommend taking